kelayamatoz/Digital-Systems-Design-Lab/spatial-design-flow.md

 #### Cycle Count
 After running your application, artifacts will be generated into `gen/CS217/<appname>`.
 The most important files are:
 * `SimulatedExecutionSummary_*.log`: This captures the cycle count and trip count of each controller
+* `SimulatedExecutionLog_*.log`: This captures the print statements in your test case
-* `info/PostExecution.html`: This contains an html-based information dump
+* `info/PostExecution.html`: This contains an html-based information dump of the cycle count of each controller

 Both of the files show the line of code for each controller, so you can use this information to match it with your code.
 For example, in lab1's Lab1Part2DramSramExample, you can use the `SimulatedExecutionSummary_*.log` to understand how long each parts of your codeo took like this: